pkemp/arangodb-query-parser/README.md

 ## Features

-Supports most of the ArangoDB operators and features including filters, sorting, limit, skip.
+Supports most of the ArangoDB operators and features including filters, sorting, limit, skip, populating and aggregations.

+Note: as this library allows to create heavy and/or unintentional database queries use it with caution in public environments!

 ## Installation
 ```